Kerala Education Minister seeks action against UP school teacher over student slapping incident | Education

 - India

+The video, which has gone viral on social media, purportedly shows a school teacher asking her students to slap a boy for apparently not completing his homework whom she is heard referring to as ''Mohammaden'' and also passing objectionable remarks against the community.

-Sivankutty shot off a letter to Uttar Pradesh Chief Minister Yogi Adityanath today expressing concern over the incident and said it not only threatens the harmony of the student community but also undermines the hard work of countless educators across the nation.
+Sivankutty shot off a letter to Uttar Pradesh Chief Minister Yogi Adityanath on Sunday expressing concern over the incident and said it not only threatens the harmony of the student community but also undermines the hard work of countless educators across the nation.

 In his letter, the Left party leader sought stern action against those responsible for promoting such divisive actions within an educational institution.